NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 ## Plugins

 One of the main features of GSAP is it's library of plugins.
 A plugin extends the capabilities of GSAP's core, allowing the core library to maintain a relatively small size.
-It also let's developers only use these features when they are needed.
+It also lets developers only use these features when they are needed.
 Some of the plugins are only accessible with a paid membership.

 Some of the plugins are: